 Affirmations, Circle + Bloom mind body programs, Emotional Freedom Technique, meditation, counseling and journaling can help you to deprogram old beliefs about yourself and upload new, positive ways to think about your inner self and body.

-The best way to cultivate patience in the two week wait is to be proactive in changing how you think and feel about yourself and your body!
-Trust and patience doesn’t happen overnight, so be gentle on yourself as you begin to shift how you approach and move through your two week wait.
+The best way to cultivate patience in the two-week wait is to be proactive in changing how you think and feel about yourself and your body!
+Trust and patience don’t happen overnight, so be gentle on yourself as you begin to shift how you approach and move through your two-week wait.